 But you can never drive a car to Mackinac Island.

 Maybe you’ve heard of the mighty Mackinac Bridge.
-The longest suspension bridge in the Western Hemisphere actually doesn’t connect to Mackinac Island (although an alternate Mackinac Bridge plan that never materialized would have).
+The longest suspension bridge in the Western Hemisphere actually doesn’t connect to Mackinac Island (although an alternate Mackinac Bridge plan would have).
 Instead, the Mackinac Bridge connects Michigan’s Upper and Lower peninsulas, just a few miles west of where Mackinac Island rises out of Lake Huron like a great turtle shell.

 RELATED: History of cars, er, ‘horseless carriages,’ on Mackinac Island

-Once you arrive on Mackinac Island, without a car, then what?
+Once you arrive on Mackinac Island without a car, then what?

 Well, that’s part of the charm!